Playbooks · · 9 min read

 Which industries are being targeted by AI roll-ups?

-The primary targets are accounting and tax services, managed service providers (MSPs), call centres and customer support, property management, legal services, financial advice and wealth management.
+The primary targets are accounting and tax services, managed service providers (MSPs), call centres and customer support, property management, legal services, and wealth management.
 These industries share common characteristics: fragmented markets, labour-intensive operations, predictable cash flows, ageing ownership, and high automation potential.

 What do founders receive when selling to an AI roll-up?